Mapping spaces between operads in relation to bimodules: Background and notations

 \begin{definition} The \textbf{canonical model structure on} $\Op(\cS)$ is the one whose fibrant objects are the levelwise fibrant operads and whose trivial fibrations are the same as those of the Dwyer-Kan model structure. \end{definition}

+We will use the term \textit{canonical equivalence} (resp. \textit{fibration}) to refer to a weak equivalence (resp. fibration) with respect to the canonical model structure.

-\begin{remark} The two model structures on $\Op(\cS)$ are a natural generalization of the corresponding model structure on $\Cat(\cS)$.
-For more details, the Dwyer-Kan model structure on $\Cat(\cS)$ is developed in \cite{Luriehtt, Muro}, and can be thought of as a generalization of the Dwyer-Kan homotopy theory of simplicial categories introduced by Bergner (\cite{Bergner}).
-On the other hand, the canonical model structure on $\Cat(\cS)$ is established by Berger-Moerdijk \cite{Ieke}, as another approach to the homotopy theory of enriched categories.
-Nevertheless, in practice the Dwyer-Kan and canonical model structures usually coincide (cf. [\cite{Caviglia}, $\S$8]). \end{remark}
+\begin{remark} The two model structures on $\Op(\cS)$ naturally generalize the corresponding model structures on $\Cat(\cS)$, so that the embedding $\Cat(\cS) \lrar \Op(\cS)$ creates all three classes of structure maps.
+For more information, the Dwyer-Kan model structure on $\Cat(\cS)$ is developed in \cite{Luriehtt, Muro}, and can be thought of as a generalization of the Dwyer-Kan homotopy theory of simplicial categories introduced by Bergner \cite{Bergner}.
+On the other hand, the canonical model structure on $\Cat(\cS)$ is established by Berger-Moerdijk \cite{Ieke}, as another approach to the homotopy theory of enriched categories. \end{remark}

 \begin{remark} A map $f$ in $\Op(\cS)$ is a Dwyer-Kan equivalence if and only if it is a levelwise weak equivalence and such that its underlying map in $\Cat(\cS)$ is a Dwyer-Kan equivalence.
-On other hand, as originally introduced in \cite{Caviglia}, $f$ is a \textit{canonical fibration} (i.e. a fibration with respect to the canonical model structure) if and only if it is a levelwise fibration and such that its underlying map in $\Cat(\cS)$ is a canonical fibration. \end{remark}
+On other hand, as originally introduced in \cite{Caviglia}, $f$ is a canonical equivalence (resp. fibration) if and only if it is a levelwise weak equivalence (resp. fibration) and its underlying map in $\Cat(\cS)$ is a canonical equivalence (resp. fibration). \end{remark}

+\begin{remark} In practice, the Dwyer-Kan and canonical model structures usually coincide.
+For example, this holds true as soon as $\cS$ satisfies the assumptions of \cite[Proposition 2.20]{Ieke}. \end{remark}

+\begin{conv} We will say that $\cS$ is \textbf{sufficient} if it is admissible, and such that the two model structures on $\Op(\cS)$ (as well as on $\Cat(\cS)$) exist and coincide.
+In this situation, we will use the term \textit{Dwyer-Kan} to refer to the common model structure. \end{conv}

-\begin{examples} We discuss the three base categories that we are concerned with in this paper.
-Let $\textbf{k}$ be a commutative ring.
+\begin{example} We discuss the three base categories that we are concerned with in this paper.

-(i) The first one is $\Set_\Delta$ the category of simplicial sets, equipped with the Cartesian monoidal product and with the classical (Kan-Quillen) model structure.
-The transferred model structure on $\Alg_\P(\Set_\Delta)$ exists for every operad $\P$.
-Moreover, both the Dwyer-Kan and canonical model structures on $\Op(\Set_\Delta)$ exist and, in fact, coincide with each other.
+(i) The first one is $\Set_\Delta$ the category of \textit{simplicial sets}, equipped with the Cartesian monoidal structure and with the classical (Kan-Quillen) model structure.
+The category $\Set_\Delta$ is sufficient.